edeprince3/v2rdm_casscf/README.md

 * search for BINOBJ
 * delete everything BELOW that line
-* add what is below to the Makefile
+* add what is below to the Makefile:

     F90       = gfortran-mp-4.8